The Manual Compliance Approach: What It Actually Involves

 Time required: 1-2 hours per week ongoing

-EmployArmor: Automatic jurisdiction detection; correct compliance workflow triggered based on candidate location
+EmployArmor: Automatic jurisdiction detection via IP or self-reported location; correct compliance workflow triggered based on candidate location.

 Task 5: Vendor Management